hyperskill/intro-to-github/README.md

-Fork allows to experiment with a project without affecting to the original project
+Fork allows to experiment with a project without affecting the original project